1. Is Vietnam safe country?

 What to watch out for in Hanoi – Scams in Hanoi:

 As the capital city of Hanoi is huge, with more than 6 million inhabitants, and so petty crime and tricks for tourists will occur.
 So be very careful.
-If you do have problems contact the tourist police in Hanoi, where you can report any fraud, theft, robbery or any other trick or scam.
-The telephone number for the tourist police in Hanoi is 04-3771085 or 04-38525252.
+If you have any problems contact police (phone 113).
+You can also contact tourist information center in Hanoi, they will probably will help you.

 • watch your belongings – do not to expose your cameras and other electronics, somebody can steal these even for example motorbike riders